What are PDO threads?

 What are the complications with thread lift?

-The treatment is relatively safe, with minor complications such as swelling and bruising however there is a slightly increased risk of infection with PDO threads compared to other treatments.
+The treatment is relatively safe, with minor complications such as swelling and bruising however there is a slightly increased risk of infection with PDO threads compared to other treatments, there is a small risk of nerve damage as well a negligible risk of scarring.
 During your appointment your doctor will explain the measures you must take to avoid this during your appointment.

 What do I have to avoid before and after the treatment?

 As with all aesthetics treatments, consumption of alcohol should be avoided for 12 hours before and after treatment, the same is said for smoking but for 6 hours.
 Specific to thread lifts, you should avoid strenuous exercise for 2 weeks after the treatment.
 Some clients maybe advised to go on a liquid diet for 3 -5 after the treatment.
 Depending on your medical conditions some clients who are diabetic or more prone to infection should take antibiotics for a short period after the treatment.

 Other post treatment precautions will depend on which area is treated and will be discussed with you in depth during your clinic appointment.

 This treatment is not recommended for pregnant women, those who are unable to avoid strenuous exercise for a period of two weeks such as athletes or those working in the fitness industry.
 Those with obesity are discouraged from having this treatment.